 - Similar to single dental implants, they look just like your natural teeth.

-- You can only go for an implant-supported bridge when many missing teeth are in a row.
+- You can only opt for an implant-supported bridge if you have many consecutively missing teeth.

 - They aren’t a permanent solution, and the bridge might need replacement.